 One of the first questions we ask when a customer calls with question pertaining to ride quality is “What wheels & tires are on the truck and to what pressures are the tires inflated?”
 Why, you ask?
 Simply put, not all wheel/tire combinations are created equal.
-Load Ratings and pressures, number of plies, radial vs. bias, tread design (A/T, M/T, Highway), and profile all affect one’s ride quality.
-Suffice is to say, to choose a tire based on price and size alone won’t necessarily net a customer the proper tire for their application.
+Load Ratings and pressures, number of plies, radial vs. bias, tread design (A/T, M/T, Highway), and profile all affect one’s ride quality; further, choosing a tire based on price and size alone won’t necessarily net a customer the proper tire for their application.

 This guide will provide insight into the more important specifications assigned to a tire by the manufacture and to what heavy-duty truck owners should pay attention when selecting an aftermarket tire.
 There is an abundance of information on the web pertaining to each tire specification in as much detail as a person could want to read so we’re going to focus on load rating and tire pressure; the most important factors in our opinion.

 Specific to heavy duty trucks, let’s take a look at the door tag on our 2012 Ram 2500 Megacab.
 It lists the stock Michelin’s Spec:

 - Front: 265/70R17E as 5500 lbs total (2750 each tire) at 60 PSI.